liefkeannabelle/task_tackler_frontend/process_docs/backend/ListCreationConcept.md

    * @returns {{listItem: ListItem} | {error: string}} - An object containing the newly created ListItem on success, or an error message.
    *
    * @requires listItem containing task is not already in list and adder = owner of list
-   * @effects a new listItem is created with task = task, taskStatus = incomplete, and orderNumber = itemCount+1.
+   * @effects a new listItem is created with task = task and orderNumber = itemCount+1.
    *          itemCount is incremented.
 The new listItem is returned and added to list's set of listItems.
    */
   async addTask(